Armies Battles and Sieges Colours and Standards

 1712-

+The blue and white hat lace and the button colour is only mentioned in 1700.
 The colour of the neckcloth is only mentioned in 1708 when 27 recruits wore red neckcloths as well as hats with wide white lace and yellow stockings (according to Bengt Nilsson).

 Both blue and grey stockings were issued in 1710 when they also received a grey piecoat (instead of a blue cloak).
 Was supposed to have black neckcloth but had none in 1711.
 Hat lace colour unknown.